WARNING FROM SPACE

 The Cracks turn to crumbles-

 The biggest misstep in the tale is a side street involving a mysterious laughing bad guy, who kidnaps one of the scientists and wants "The secret formula".
-This goes nowhere with its absurdity, only gets worse as its pursued, and is inexplicably abandoned in the last third of the movie as if it never happened.
+We the audience don't know of a Secret Formula.
+The kidnapped scientist doesn't know of any Scret Formula.
+This subplot goes nowhere with its absurdity, only gets worse as its pursued, and is inexplicably abandoned in the last third of the movie as if it never happened.

 That nonsense, meant to create dramatic tension for why a scientist, vital to the mission, is missing, damages the movie quite a bit.
 If it weren't for that, WARNING FROM SPACE might be seen as the cinematic equal of the 1951 scifi classic, THE DAY THE EARTH STOOD STILL.
 Its aliens are certainly less fascist than Klaatu.